 Which is “better,” commission-only or a hybrid (fee and commission) model, is the wrong question to ask.
 Even though the DOL rule did not take effect, the regulatory environment is constantly evolving and it can cause us to think along these lines.
-However, one model isn’t necessarily better than the other and it’s not advisors who charge a fee as opposed to getting paid commission only don’t face potential conflicts of interest .
-But it’s a decision many financial professionals are faced with — should I make the switch to a hybrid model?
+However, one model isn’t necessarily better than the other, but it’s a decision many financial professionals are faced with — should I make the switch to a hybrid model?

 In our experience working with thousands of financial professionals over the years, you can scale and grow your business more effectively by switching to a hybrid model where you can be paid either commission or by a percentage of assets under management (AUM), which is a more consultative model.
 However, if that’s not your goal, it’s completely fine.

 Not everyone is looking to expand their business.
 Maybe you don’t believe in charging a fee or you are looking to retire soon and don’t want to mess with making a change — all well and good, but this blog post is for those who ARE considering their options.